The Path to N$^3$LO Parton Distributions: LHC phenomenology at aN LO accuracy

 We present a first assessment of the implications of aN$^3$LO PDFs for LHC phenomenology, by looking at processes for which N$^3$LO results are publicly available, namely the Drell-Yan and Higgs total inclusive cross-sections.
 We present predictions at NLO, NNLO, and aN$^3$LO using both NNPDF4.0 and MSHT20 PDFs, consistently matching the perturbative order of the PDF and matrix element.
 At N$^3$LO we also show results obtained with the currently common approximation of using NNLO PDFs with aN$^3$LO matrix elements.

 At each perturbative order, the uncertainty on the cross-section is determined by adding in quadrature the PDF uncertainty to the MHOU on the hard matrix element determined performing 7-point renormalization and factorization scale variation and taking the envelope of the results.
 This is the procedure that is most commonly used for the estimation of the total uncertainty on hadron collider processes, and we follow it here for ease of comparison with available results.
-In a more refined treatment, MHOUs on the hard cross section can be included through a theory covariance matrix for the hard cross section itself, like the MHOUs and IHOUs on the PDF.
+In a more refined treatment, MHOUs on the hard cross-section can be included through a theory covariance matrix for the hard cross-section itself, like the MHOUs and IHOUs on the PDF.
 This would then make it possible to keep track of the correlation between these different sources of uncertainty~\cite{Harland-Lang:2018bxd,Ball:2021icz,Kassabov:2022orn}.
-Here, in order to disentangle the contribution of the MHOU in the processes used for PDF determination from that in the matrix element, we show results with the PDF uncertainty evaluated with both MHOU and no-MHOU PDF sets.